-Dressage consists of a series of compulsory movements, in walk, trot and canter, in an arena measuring 60mx20m, where 12 lettered markers are placed symmetrically along the fence, indicating where movements are to start, where changes of pace or lead are to occur and where the movements are to end.
+Dressage is one of the Olympic equestrian sports.
+It consists of a series of compulsory movements, in walk, trot and canter, in an arena measuring 60mx20m, where 12 lettered markers are placed symmetrically along the fence, indicating where movements are to start, where changes of pace or lead are to occur and where the movements are to end.
 The judges mark the fluidity, the regularity of the movements and the paces.

 The sport is administered in Ireland by Dressage Ireland.
 To find out more about getting involved in Dressage at national level please contact Dressage Ireland.